Giants vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants and Wilmer Flores will take the field against the Boston Red Sox and Rafael Devers on Saturday at 7:15 PM ET, in the second of a three-game series at Oracle Park.
+Scott Alexander will start for the San Francisco Giants against the Boston Red Sox and Triston Casas on Sunday at 4:05 PM ET.

-The Giants are -145 moneyline favorites for this matchup with the Red Sox (+120).
-The matchup's over/under has been listed at 7.5 runs.
+Oddsmakers list the Red Sox as -125 moneyline favorites, while giving the underdog Giants +105 moneyline odds to win.
+The over/under is 8 runs for the game.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.